 Yes, here is a definitive Rocky Mountaineer travel guide with all (or at least some!) of your Rocky Mountaineer train trip questions answered.

 What is the Rocky Mountaineer?

-The Rocky Mountaineer is the largest privately-owned passenger train service in North America.
+Rocky Mountaineer is the largest privately-owned passenger train service in North America.
 It’s a luxury train experience made up of various scenic routes through the Canadian West and the Canadian Rocky Mountains.

-Happily.
-There are 4 types of service on the Rocky Mountaineer: GoldLeaf Deluxe (which is really GoldLeaf with upgraded hotels), GoldLeaf, SilverLeaf and RedLeaf.
+There are two types of service on the Rocky Mountaineer: GoldLeaf and SilverLeaf.

 I was in a GoldLeaf car.
-It’s the most popular Rocky Mountaineer category because it’s a double decker car with a glass domed roof, so you can sit above the trees and see everything from lofty glaciers to low-lying bears.
+It’s the most popular Rocky Mountaineer category because it’s a double-decker car with a glass domed roof, so you can sit above the trees and see everything from lofty glaciers to low-lying bears.
 (Except I didn’t.
 See one.
 A bear.)
 It is, however, the most expensive category.

 Why, yes!
 The best thing about the GoldLeaf car is the Vestibule, an open air viewing car, so that pine-y smells and wind rushing past your ears become part of the experience.
 Also, then you don’t get a glass reflection when you take photos of an osprey nest on a telephone pole.

 Fun wildlife fact: Ospreys like to decorate their nests and return to the same one year after year.

 - The Rocky Mountaineer train takes its cuisine seriously, focusing on regional dishes such as Rocky Mountaineer Barley Risotto with roasted button mushrooms and wilted greens, or Last Spike Beef Short Ribs with Alberta beef.